Ismaelc78/Getting-and-Cleaning-Data-Project/README.md

 For the variables/columns, it contained 560 quantitative measures, an ID for the subjects, and the Activity performed.
 It also contained 10,299 observations.

+**Data-Files**

+X-Train

+Y-Train

+X-Test

+Y-Test

+Features (activity features)

+Subjects (ID for each indivudal person)

+README- Labels

 In the end, the output file is the mean of all measurements, grouped by activity and subject.
 It comes down to 81 columns and 180 observations.

 **My goals were:**

 1. To gather the data using R.
 2. Explore the data and README.
 3. Find out how to merge it accordingly.
+This included mearging the X and Y files, ID's for each person, labels for the activty, and activty features all together.
 4. Extracts only the measurements on the mean and standard deviation for each measurement.
 5. Uses descriptive activity names to label the activities in the data set.
 (Walking, Laying, etc.)
 6. Appropriately labels the data set with descriptive variable names.